 Ms. Parks is admitted to the bar in North Carolina.
 She is a cum laude graduate of Tulane University and is a graduate of the University of Tennessee College of Law, where she was a Judge George Caldwell Taylor Memorial Scholar.

-Ms. Parks has been an active participant in several organizations, and served as an appointed member on the Advisory Committee to the U.S. Court of Appeals for the Federal Circuit.
+Ms. Parks has been an active participant in several organizations and served as an appointed member of the Advisory Committee to the U.S. Court of Appeals for the Federal Circuit.
 She is also active in the Federal Bar Association where she has served on the FBA’s National Council.
 In addition, Ms. Parks is a past president of Executive Women in Government.

 She has published several articles on personnel issues in the civil service, including the following: “The Merit Systems Protection Board as a Model Forum,” The Federal Circuit Bar Journal, Spring 1994; “Remarks on Decisions of the MSPB Under the Whistleblower Protection Act,” Federal Merit Systems Reporter, January 1993; “Creative Settlement Strategies,” The Army Lawyer, September, 1992.

 Practice limited to Federal courts and agencies.

 Admitted only in North Carolina.